confluence/python-textbok/python_notes/02_Python_Basics.rst

 Because you haven't declared ``a`` to be global, the assignment in the second line of the function will create a local variable ``a``.
 This means that you can't refer to the global variable ``a`` elsewhere in the function, even before this line!
 The first print statement now refers to the local variable ``a`` -- but this variable doesn't have a value in the first line, because you haven't assigned it yet!

 Note that it is usually very bad practice to access global variables from inside functions, and even worse practice to modify them.
 This makes it difficult to arrange your program into logically encapsulated parts which do not affect each other in unexpected ways.
-If a function needs to access some external value, the value should be passed into the function as a parameter.
+If a function needs to access some external value, you should pass the value into the function as a parameter.
 If the function is a method of an object, it is sometimes appropriate to make the value an attribute of the same object -- we will discuss this in the chapter about object orientation.

 ..
 Note:: There is also a ``nonlocal`` keyword in Python -- when you nest a function inside another function, it allows you to modify a variable in the outer function from inside the inner function (or, if the function is nested multiple times, a variable in one of the outer functions).
 If you use the ``global`` keyword, the assignment statement will create the variable in the global scope if it does not exist already.
 If you use the ``nonlocal`` keyword, however, the variable must be defined, because it is impossible for Python to determine in which scope it should be created.

-JAVA BELOW THIS LINE

-There are three kinds of variable in Java (Note that here we are not talking about the type of the value that is to be stored in that variable).
-These are local, instance and class variables.
-Local variables are those defined inside a method such as main().
-Instance variables are those defined inside a class, but not in any method in this class.
-There is a different version of this variable for each object of the class.
-Class variables (also known as static variable) are defined in the same place as instance variables, but there is only one version per class.
-Class variables are defined with the keyword static at the beginning.
-The following example shows the three different kinds of variables.

-﻿public class KindsOfVariables {
-  int anInstanceVariable;
-  static int aClassVariable;

-  public static void main(String[] args) {
-    int aLocalVariable;
-  }
-}

-The scope of a variable is the part of the program that can make use of the variable i.e where the variable is accessible.
-A local variable is accessible from its definition to the end of the containing method.
-Instance and class variables are accessible throughout the class.

-The lifetime of a variable is the time when the variable exists.
-Local variables exist as long as the containing method is running.
-Instance and class variables exist as long as an object of the class exists.

-In the next few units, we will make use of local and instance variables.
-Static variables will be used in later units.
-Also remember that local variable's definition must appear earlier in the program than any use of that variable.
+..
+Todo:: mention mutable types!

-Exercise 7
+..
+Todo:: Exercise 7

-Draw up a summary table comparing the three kinds of variables.
-It should contain the following columns: definition location, number of versions, scope and lifetime.

-* simple types -- integers, floats, boolean, strings
+..
+Todo:: Booleans?
+Do they go in the if statement section?

 * delay discussion of static and class variables until OO section

-* Variables of Primitive Types and Strings
-  * assignment is just labelling in Python

 * Constants
   * replace with discussion of mutable vs immutable